From snorkeling to sailing to SUP, there are oodles of fun water activities in Hawaii!

 We like the non-profit Pacific Whale Foundation, which supports its research with trips on catamarans and high-tech rafts, led by marine naturalists.
 Some vessels have hydrophones, so you can listen to whale songs too.

-Ask anyone who’s visited Hawaii, and they’ll tell you that whale watching is one of the best Hawaii water adventures.
+Ask anyone who’s visited Hawaii, and they’ll tell you that whale watching is one of the top things to do in Hawaii in winter.

 Catch a wave on world-famous Waikiki Beach.

 Ever since Duke Kahanamoku and fellow “Waikiki Beach Boys” introduced surfing to the world in the 1920’s, Waikiki has been known as one of the best spots in Hawaii to learn to surf.

 The waves are gentle – and you get great views of Honolulu’s iconic Diamond Head volcano as you’re gliding into shore.

 Choose from plenty of surf schools, which have staked their colorful boards in the sand.
 Lessons usually run two hours.
 And instructors promise you’ll pop up and ride a wave by the end of your first lesson.
 Really!

 To watch big wave surfing, head to Oahu’s north shore in winter.
 That’s when pro surfers tackle 30-foot monster waves at Pipeline, Sunset beach and Waimea Bay.

 On Maui, it’s fun to watch windsurfers and kiteboarders somersaulting in the waves at Hookipa Beach Park, near funky Paia town.